 Tenant Screening Guide South Africa

 Complete guide to tenant background checks for landlords and letting agents.
-Learn how to verify tenant identity, check credit history, confirm employment, and ensure FICA compliance for property rentals.
+Learn how to verify tenant identity against Home Affairs, confirm employment, run consumer and bank account verification, and ensure FICA compliance for property rentals.

 1. Why Screen Tenants?